Iftikhar Ahmed Sirohey: Staff and war appointments

 In 1958, Lt.
 Sirohey joined PNS Badr as its Executive officer, along with Lieutenant Iqbal F. Quadir, signals officer.
 He served on this assignment until 1960 when he was appointed aide-de-camp to Cdre M. Hassan, the Commander Karachi (COMKAR).
 In 1961–63, he served on PNS Khaibar on various command assignments.
 From 1963 to 1964, Lt.
 Sirohey acted as military adviser to Imperial Iranian Navy (IIN) in a programme funded by the United Kingdom.

 In 1964, he was promoted as Lieutenant-Commander in the Navy, and participated in the second war with India in 1965.
 Lt.Cdr.
 Sirohey participated in the naval bombardment of Dwarka air station and acted as second-in-command (S-in-C) of PNS Alamgir commanded by Cdr Iqbal F. Quadir.
 Upon returning, he was appointed to command the PNS Tughril shortly after the war but the appointment was short lived.

 In 1966–69, Lt.Cdr.
 Sirohey performed his duties as an aide-de-camp to then-Navy Commander-in-Chief Vice-Admiral Syed Mohammad Ahsan.

 In 1970, he was posted in East Pakistan as military adviser to East Pakistan Rifles but was later directed to the United Kingdom for a diplomatic/defence assignment.
 He returned to Pakistan on 15 November 1971, and was made commanding officer of the PNS Alamgir in the 25th Destroyer Squadron during the war.

 After the war, he was promoted as Commander and served as Naval Secretary at the Navy NHQ in Rawalpindi to the Chief of Naval Staff which he remained from 1972 to 1973.
 In 1973–75, he served as an instructor at the Pakistan Naval Academy in Karachi and served in the faculty of training until being promoted as Captain.
-In 1975–76, Sirohey was appointed military attaché and served in the High Commission of Pakistan in London, United Kingdom.
+In 1975–76, Sirohey was appointed naval attaché and served in the High Commission of Pakistan in London, United Kingdom.

 Upon returning to Pakistan in 1976, Capt.
 Sirohey was appointed to serve as a Director of Naval Warfare and Operations (DNWO) under COMKAR, where he served until 1978.
 During this time, he made pioneering efforts in gaining knowledge on the Soviet-developed Styx missile acquired by the Egyptian Navy.
 In 1977–79, he was posted in Naval Intelligence and promoted as Commodore in the Navy.
 Cdre Sirohey was later directed to attend the National Defence University in Pakistan.
 From 1980 to 1983, he served as ACNS (Technical) and was later elevated as the DCNS (Personnel) at the Navy NHQ.

 In 1983, he was promoted to two-star rank, Rear-Admiral, and assumed his duties as Commander Karachi coast (COMKAR).
 In 1984, he was appointed Commander Pakistan Fleet and promoted as Vice-Admiral in the Navy.
 In 1985, Vice-Admiral Sirohey was appointed VCNS under Chief of Naval Staff Admiral Tariq Kamal Khan.